BloomAndWild/pedals/README.md

   "latestDeliveryTime": "2016-06-12T12:00:00Z"
 })
 ```
-The call to above operation will return the JSON response containg the following fields.
+The call to above operation will return response object with two public methods.

+``body`` - JSON data, containing the following fields

 ``` ruby
 {
   "id": 1234,